abdulsaleh/asyncio-for-ai/src/llm-responses.md

 ## Solution

 Below is a walkthrough of one possible solution.
 Your implementation may differ, and that's okay!
-The key concepts are using `async/await` with the Gemini API and `asyncio.gather()` for concurrency
+The key concepts are using `async/await` with the Gemini API and `asyncio.gather()` for concurrency.

-### Step 1 - Solution

-We have our API key.

 ### Step 2 - Solution